Islamic extremism: Salafism and Wahhabism

 Wahhabism has been described as a conservative, strict, and fundamentalist branch of Sunnī Islam, with puritan views, believing in a literal interpretation of the Quran.
-The terms "Wahhabism" and "Salafism" are sometimes evoked interchangeably, although the designation "Wahhabi" is specifically applied to the followers of Muhammad ibn ʿAbd al-Wahhab and his reformist doctrines.
-The label "Wahhabi" was not claimed by his followers, who usually refer themselves as al-Muwaḥḥidūn ("affirmers of the singularity of God"), but is rather employed by Western scholars as well as his critics.
-Starting in the mid-1970s and 1980s, the international propagation of Salafism and Wahhabism within Sunnī Islam favored by the Kingdom of Saudi Arabia and other Arab states of the Persian Gulf has achieved what the French political scientist Gilles Kepel defined as a "preeminent position of strength in the global expression of Islam."
+The terms "Wahhabism" and "Salafism" are sometimes invoked interchangeably, although the designation "Wahhabi" is specifically applied to the followers of Muhammad ibn ʿAbd al-Wahhab and his reformist doctrines.
+The label "Wahhabi" was not claimed by his followers, who usually refer to themselves as al-Muwaḥḥidūn ("affirmers of the singularity of God"), but is rather employed by Western scholars and critics.
+Starting in the mid-1970s and 1980s, the international propagation of Salafism and Wahhabism within Sunnī Islam, favoured by the Kingdom of Saudi Arabia and other Arab states of the Persian Gulf, achieved what French political scientist Gilles Kepel defined as a "preeminent position of strength in the global expression of Islam."

-22 months after the September 11 attacks, when the FBI considered al-Qaeda as "the number one terrorist threat to the United States", journalist Stephen Schwartz and U.S. Senator Jon Kyl have explicitly stated during a hearing that occurred in June 2003 before the Subcommittee on Terrorism, Technology, and Homeland Security of the U.S. Senate that "Wahhabism is the source of the overwhelming majority of terrorist atrocities in today's world".
-As part of the global "War on terror", Wahhabism has been accused by the European Parliament, various Western security analysts, and think tanks like the RAND Corporation, as being "a source of global terrorism".
-Furthermore, Wahhabism has been accused of causing disunity in the Muslim community (Ummah) and criticized for its followers' destruction of many Islamic, cultural, and historical sites associated with the early history of Islam and the first generation of Muslims (Muhammad's family and his companions) in Saudi Arabia.
+Twenty-two months after the September 11 attacks, when the FBI considered al-Qaeda "the number one terrorist threat to the United States", journalist Stephen Schwartz and U.S. Senator Jon Kyl stated during a June 2003 hearing before the Subcommittee on Terrorism, Technology, and Homeland Security of the U.S. Senate that "Wahhabism is the source of the overwhelming majority of terrorist atrocities in today's world".
+As part of the global "War on terror", Wahhabism has been described by the European Parliament, Western security analysts, and think tanks such as the RAND Corporation as "a source of global terrorism".
+Furthermore, Wahhabism has been accused of causing division within the Muslim community (Ummah) and criticised for its followers' destruction of historic sites associated with the early history of Islam and the first generation of Muslims (Muhammad's family and his companions) in Saudi Arabia.